ratatui/ratatui-website/src/content/docs/concepts/layout.md

 By default, the split method allocates any remaining space in the area to the last area of the layout.
 To avoid this, add an unused `Min(0)` constraint as the last constraint.

-Ratatui uses a constraint solver algorithm called Casssowary in order to determine the right size for the rects.
+Ratatui uses a constraint solver algorithm called [Cassowary](https://crates.io/crates/cassowary) in order to determine the right size for the rects.
 In some cases, not every constraint will be possible to achieve, and the solver can return an arbitrary solution that is close to fulfilling the constraints.
 The specific result is non-deterministic when this occurs.

 ## Other Layout approaches